angular/angular/aio/content/start/index.md

 You've also learned how the component class and template interact, and how components communicate with each other.

 To continue exploring Angular, choose either of the following options:
-* [Continue to the "Routing" section](getting-started/routing "Getting Started: Routing") to create a product details page that can be accessed by clicking a product name and that has its own URL pattern.
+* [Continue to the "Routing" section](start/routing "Getting Started: Routing") to create a product details page that can be accessed by clicking a product name and that has its own URL pattern.
-* [Skip ahead to the "Deployment" section](getting-started/deployment "Getting Started: Deployment") to deploy your app to Firebase or move to local development.
+* [Skip ahead to the "Deployment" section](start/deployment "Getting Started: Deployment") to move to local development, or deploy your app to Firebase or your own server.